eng3844f17/eng3844f17.github.io/_projects/p4-html-css.md

 ## Description

-In this final project, you will make decisions about how all of your media elements come together into a cohesive whole.
+In this final project, you will make decisions about how all of your media elements come together into a cohesive narrative.
 You will learn about some fundamental elements &ndash; their relationships and behaviors &ndash; as you write web-ready content for a single-page website.

 <figure id="twitter-css-body" class="figure-inline">
   <img src="/images/wireframe-main.png" alt="Wireframe example of a single-page website." />